xorann/BigWigs-improved/BWL/readme.txt

 engage working
 breath1 to be tested
-frenzy alert working
+frenzy alert not working
-breaths timer, warning and casts working vulnerabilty warning working
+breaths timer, warning and casts working vulnerabilty warning not working

 Nefarian